isovector/certainty-by-construction/src/book/intro-rewrite.lagda.md

 not stuck
 ```

+Don't believe the response, this is indeed stuck~ Rather, the entire call to
-As you might expect, [Normalise:true ∨₁ stuck](AgdaCmd) is also stuck:
+`not` with argument `stuck` is stuck.
+And, as you might expect, [Normalise:true
+∨₁ stuck](AgdaCmd) is also stuck:

 ```info
 true ∨₁ stuck